AdobeDocs/analytics-platform.en/help/components/c-intelligent-alerts/intelligent-alerts.md

 >[!IMPORTANT]
 >
 >Using timestamped data to create alerts can cause alerts to fire incorrectly.
-Adobe recommends using non-timestamped data for Intelligent Alerts.
+Adobe recommends using non-timestamped data for alerts.

 ## Manage alerts